Palindrome-Puzzles/2022-hunt/docs/deploy.md

     ```
     git push heroku main --no-verify
     ```
- 1. Import teams and puzzles, launch the hunt.
+ 1. Import teams and puzzles, launch the hunt, and optionally turn on autopilot.
+(Autopilot automatically resolves interactions that would normally require hunt HQ.)
     ```
     heroku run bash
     ```